u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/crm/performance/google_spreadsheets.rst

 How to use Google Spreadsheet in Addition to my Data?
 =====================================================

-Create custom dashboards in Google Spreadsheet that retrieves data directly from Odoo using spreadsheet formula.
+Create custom dashboards in Google Spreadsheet that retrieves data directly from Thrive Bureau ERP using spreadsheet formula.
 You can use it to create sales commission plans, budgets, project forecasts, etc. Formulas are written in Python but programming skills are not required.